ramp-eu/FIREFIT/gcn/docs/getting-started.md

-#Getting Started
+# Getting Started

-In this section, a [GCN](../) configuration and usage example is presented.
+In this section, a [GCN](../) usage example is presented.

 > ***Be aware that the following content should be used as a reference only and not as a production ready solution.
 There are several security concerns that should be taken into account depending on the context where CGN will operate.***

+## Introduction

-In order to produce the same results as presented here, it is advised to use the [Visual Studio Code](https://code.visualstudio.com/) [REST Client extension](https://github.com/Huachao/vscode-restclient) to perform HTTP requests, it is also available at the Extensions menu.
+In order to produce the same results as presented here, it is advised to use [Visual Studio Code](https://code.visualstudio.com/) with the [REST Client extension](https://github.com/Huachao/vscode-restclient) to perform HTTP requests.

-As a starting point, although the GCN image is not yet created, it is important to define and understand which services are necessary to ensure the GCN functionality, as mentioned in the [Installation and Administration Guide](installationguide.md).
-For this reason, the following [`docker-compose.yaml`](../docker/docker-compose.yml) file represents the deployment of the present example:
+As a starting point, it is important to understand which services are necessary to ensure the [GCN](../) functionality, as mentioned in the [Installation and Administration Guide](installationguide.md).
+For this reason, the following `docker-compose.yml` file represents the deployment of the present example:

 ```yaml
 version: "3.5"